svenriebedell/WS1_Sensors/README.md

 # WS1_Sensors
-This are sensors I have made for my Demo environment.
+These are sensors I have made for my Demo environment.
 You can use this for own.
-Please beware this are testing script so from time to time I will chanbe something or it could be some one does not working correctly in your environment.
+Please beware this are testing script so from time to time I will change something or it could be some one does not working correctly in your environment.
+Using is on your own risk and support.
 Please let me know if you find issues.

 Name convention: